joshmcarthur/joshmcarthur.github.com/_posts/2012-08-31-process-configuration-management-with-foreman.md

 ## Conclusion

 Foreman is a pretty awesome tool for development, especially for those apps that may have some complex configuration and process management needs.
 I don't use it for all my applications (since I'm a strong believer in picking **just enough** of the right tools for the job), but I do find it incredibly handy to extract all my configuration and processes into external files that I can easily update and generally DRY up my code.

+> **Information:**
+> This blog post is based on a lightning talk I delivered
+> at [3months](http://3months.com) for the dev team.
+3months is an agile-based company based in Wellington, New Zealand.
+We have fun.
+Interested in working for us?
+[Give us a shout!](http://www.3months.com/working-for-us/)